-Trump Administration Flips Switch On Energy Efficient Light Bulbs
+Trump Administration Dims Rule On Energy Efficient Lightbulbs

 A hard lesson from those curly-cue bulbs

-The industry learned a hard lesson after the first generation of those curly compact fluorescent light bulbs were released.
+The industry learned a hard lesson after the first generation of those curly compact fluorescent lightbulbs was released.

 "Consumers, basically, did not like them.
 They didn't buy them.
 They complained about them.
-We heard that loud and clear," says Jennifer Dolin, head of government affairs and sustainability at LEDVANCE, which manufactures Sylvania light bulbs.
+We heard that loud and clear," says Jennifer Dolin, head of government affairs and sustainability at LEDVANCE, which manufactures Sylvania lightbulbs.

 Dolin says the industry wants to make sure it gets the LED versions of all these other kinds of bulbs perfected before releasing them onto the market.
 She says more efficient bulbs are coming.